What does Professional Indemnity Insurance cover?

 - A client misinterpreting advice that you have given them, resulting in them suffering a financial loss

-Guilty or not, the cost of defending an accusation of wrongdoing alone can quickly rack up a rather pricey bill, not to mention the time required for gathering evidence, attending legal meetings and potential court hearings, taking precious time away from your day to day business operations.
+Guilty or not, the cost of defending an accusation of wrongdoing alone can quickly rack up a rather pricey bill, not to mention the time required for gathering evidence, attending legal meetings and potential court hearings.
+All of this takes precious time and money away from your day-to-day business operations.

 What will Professional Indemnity insurance typically cover you for?